Puchaczov/Musoq/docs/data-sources/FlatFile/windows-x64.md

 Extracts time from DateTimeOffset

-### DateTime?
+### DateTimeOffset?
 ToDateTimeOffset(string value)

-Converts given value to DateTimeOffset
+Converts the given value to DateTimeOffset using the current culture.

 ### DateTimeOffset?
 ToDateTimeOffset(string value, string culture)

-Converts given value to DateTimeOffset
+Converts the given value to DateTimeOffset using the specified culture.

+### TimeSpan?
+SubtractDateTimeOffsets(DateTimeOffset? first, DateTimeOffset? second)

+Subtracts the first DateTimeOffset from the second DateTimeOffset.

+### DateTimeOffset?
+MaxDateTimeOffset(string name, int parent)

+Retrieves the maximum DateTimeOffset value from the specified group.

+### DateTimeOffset?
+MaxDateTimeOffset(string name)

+Retrieves the maximum DateTimeOffset value from the specified group.

+### DateTimeOffset?
+MinDateTimeOffset(string name, int parent)

+Retrieves the minimum DateTimeOffset value from the specified group.

+### DateTimeOffset?
+MinDateTimeOffset(string name)

+Retrieves the minimum DateTimeOffset value from the specified group.

 ### IEnumerable\<T\>?
 Skip\<T\>(IEnumerable\<T\>? values, int? skipCount)